FAT32 Format Option Not Available on Windows 10/11

 Why, all of a sudden, do I not have the FAT32 option when attempting to format a flash drive?
 Since the most recent Windows 10 update, the format options are limited to exFAT and NTSF.
 File Explorer sees all flash drives as exFAT, not FAT32, even when formatted in a Linux machine with FAT32?

-When you want to format a flash drive, SD card, or other external media in FAT32, you might run into the surprise of the choice absent in Windows.
-It may be very frustrating, mainly when using the FAT32 file system, because of compatibility with your old devices, specific hardware, or software requirements.
+When you want to format a flash drive, SD card, or other external media in FAT32, you might be surprised to find that the option is missing in Windows, which can be frustrating, especially if you need to use FAT32 for compatibility with old devices, specific hardware, or software requirements.

 Why FAT32 Format Option Not Available

-A problem might arise when formatting the flash drive or storage device to FAT32 through the function menu, but the option is not there.
-This is caused by constraints within Windows's powers.
+The issue occurs when trying to format a flash drive or storage device to FAT32 through Windows' function menu, but the option is not available due to Windows' limitations.

 Solution to FAT32 Format Option Not Available

-In this regard, how do you format large drives to FAT32 if Windows does not?
-The solution lies in a potent tool called Qiling Disk Master Free.
-This tool offers a specialized "NTFS to FAT" option, allowing you to convert file systems stress-free.
+To format large drives to FAT32 if Windows doesn't support it, use Qiling Disk Master Free, a tool that offers a specialized "NTFS to FAT" option, allowing you to convert file systems stress-free.

-Besides, this feature ensures that you won't encounter data loss during the formatting process.
-This is an all-in-one solution that supports both FAT32 and NTFS.
+The feature ensures no data loss during formatting and supports both FAT32 and NTFS.

 If you're ready to fix this formatting problem, check the following steps to start managing file systems.